A Step-by-Step Guide to Start Cosplaying for Beginners

 Step 4: Decide which pieces to buy and which to make

-Now that you have your whole list written out, it’s time to decide how you are going to get each part of the costume.
-You’ll want to go through each piece of your cosplay and decide how you’re going to get it.
+Now that you have your costume list written out and your budget determined, it’s time to decide how you are going to get each part of the costume.
+Go through each piece of your cosplay and decide how you’re going to get it.
 In general, I like to separate these into the ‘to-buy’ and ‘to-make’ categories.
 This way I can better organize my time and my budget in the months leading up to the convention.

 Some costume parts will already be in your closet.
 For example, you might already have a button-up shirt you can use.
 Other objects will be easiest to buy.
 Basic red shoes and basic jewelry are often found easily in stores.